bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailnet_plain_http.md

   http://your-device-virtual-ip-address:1880/flow_editor/
   ```

+In this case we have used a self-explaining sub-path *"flow_editor"*, but for enhanced security you could a stronger one.
+For example including numbers and special characters, because that makes it harder to guess for hackers.
+In other words security by obscurity.
+But of course that would only be useful in case hackes manage to get access to your tailnet somehow...

 ## Access the local services via http
 On every device in your tailnet, there might be one or more local services running (which are listening to a port).
 For example the Node-RED service is listening by default to port 1880.